 THE GREENFIELD APPROACH

-A new implementation of S/4HANA, also known as a ‘Greenfield’ migration, enables complete re-engineering and process simplification.
+A new implementation of SAP S/4HANA, also known as a ‘Greenfield’ migration, enables complete re-engineering and process simplification.

 THE BROWNFIELD APPROACH

-System conversion, also known as the ‘Brownfield’ approach, enables migration to S/4HANA without re-implementation and without disruption to existing business processes.
+System conversion, also known as the ‘Brownfield’ approach, enables migration to SAP S/4HANA without re-implementation and without disruption to existing business processes.

 At the same time, it enables reevaluation of customization and existing process flows.